Derek Gordon Databank

 We currently use Microdata Cataloging Tool (NADA) for all online documentation of the data sets - Jamaica and Other Caribbean territories.

-The Databank is authorized to distribute unrestricted data sets for academic research.
-However, we require that:
+The Databank is authorized to distribute unrestricted data sets based on the following criteria:

-- we receive an abstract or a detailed description of any research project that will be using the data;
+- applicant submits an abstract or a detailed description of any research project that will be using the data;

 - the user informs the Databank of any errors in the data set;